Yujia-Yan/Transkun/README.md

 ## Training

-After generating the medata files, we can perform training using the dataset.
+After generating the metadata files, we can perform training using the dataset.
 During training, the audio waveforms will be fetched directly from the original .wav files.

 Firstly, generate a config template file for the model.: